nuta/operating-system-in-1000-lines/website/en/10-process.md

 ## Testing context switch

-With this, we have implemented the most basic function of processes: "concurrent execution of multiple programs".
+We have implemented the most basic function of processes - concurrent execution of multiple programs.
 Let's create two processes:

 ```c:kernel.c {1-24,31-33}
 struct process *proc_a;